306: Time of the Apes

 Yeah, we turned him into a Hummel.
 Check it out.

-The German company Goebel produces collectible figurines based on the drawings of Sister M.I.
-Hummel, a Bavarian nun.
-They first became popular after World War II and have been produced for more than sixty years.
+Collectible figurines based on the drawings of Sister M.I.
+Hummel, a Bavarian nun, were first produced by the German company Goebel in 1935.
+They first became popular after World War II, and production has changed hands many times since then.

 “Some even tell us that they were dreaming.”
 Of a white Christmas?